EGO-Tech/starbase-ships/shifter/README.md

 ## Usage

-To enter the ship, there is a button on top of the center of the ship that will open a `Hatch`.
+To enter the ship, there is are buttons on either side of the body of the ship that will open `Doors`.
 Once inside you can also open and close the cockpit glass `Canopy`.
-The pilot `Chair` can be rotated around for easy access.
 Buttons for these are available in the pilot side consoles and also on the ceiling above the pilot seat.

 ### Flying the Ship